APOLCLP/Library-Management-System/README.md

 I have worked in this code like no 2 same books are present, if u add any book,be sure to search it first.IF u add some book in data file ensure to write proper full name.

-new students can register account, it is assumed that all faculties and librarian have an account already.
+students can register for an account(if not registered before),it is assumed that all faculties and librarian have an account already.

+I have restraint a student to be roll having 5 digits and faculty to be having 3 digits.

+password should not contains white spaces. any book or publication should not have "," in between ,try to replace it with "-". u can pay ur fines while returning the book , by entering the amount.